raspberrypilearning/c3-wolfram-magic-8-ball/en/step_4.md

 --- /task ---

 --- task ---
-+ Change the button to look like a magic 8 ball instead of saying 'Answer'.
++ Change the button so that it looks like a Magic 8 Ball, instead of it saying 'Answer'.
-+ Remove the frame around the button using `Appearance->None`.
++ Use `Appearance->None` to remove the frame around the button.
-+ Present your interface using `Column`.
++ Use `Column` to present your interface.
-+ Make the output strings look like text instead of code using the `Text` function.
++ Use the `Text` function to make the output strings look like text instead of code.
+You can use the following code to do this.

 ```
 answer = Text["Concentrate on your question"];